Hadera: Ottoman era

 Baron Edmond James de Rothschild's surveyor, Yitzhak Goldhar, claimed that Hadera was founded on the site of the former town called Gedera of Caesarea (גדרה של קיסרין), as mentioned in Tosefta Shevi'it, ch.
 7. Benjamin Mazar preferred to locate ancient Gador, formerly known as Gedera by Caesaria, at Tell Ahḍar ("green hill"), later known as Tell esh Sheikh Ziraq and currently as Tel Gador, on the coast south of Giv'at Olga.
 Others say that the ancient Gadera should be identified with Umm Qais or with al-Judeira.

 The first Jewish settlers lived in a building known as the Khan near Hadera's main synagogue.
 The population consisted of ten families and four guards.
 In 1896 Baron Rothschild paid for "hundreds of black labourers" from Egypt "to dig the broad and deep trenches" needed to drain the swamps.
 They "died in scores".
 Old tombstones in the local cemetery reveal that out of a population of 540, 210 died of malaria.
 Therefore, a Bible verse from the Psalms (Tehillim) was inscribed in the city's logo: "Those who sow in tears, will reap with songs of joy."
 (Ps 126:5) Hashomer guards kept watch over the fields to prevent incursions by the neighboring Bedouin.

 By the early twentieth century, Hadera had become the regional economic center.
 In 1913, the settlement included forty households, as well as fields and vineyards, stretching over 30,000 dunams.

 British Mandate

-In the 1922 census of Palestine conducted by the British Mandate authorities, Hadera had a total population of 540; 89 Muslims, 1 Christian and 450 Jews.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Hadera had a total population of 540: 450 Jews, 89 Muslims, and 1 Christian.
 Land disputes in the area were resolved by the 1930s, and the population had grown to 2,002 in 1931.
 Free schooling was introduced in the city in 1937 in all schools apart from the Histadrut school.